sumtingbigwang/kimchi_is_you/readme.md

 ## The Game
 In case you missed the tutorial levels:
-- W/A/S/D and Arrow keys allow you to move the player.
+- W/A/S/D and Arrow keys allow you to move the player-- If there is one!
 - This is a mouse free game.
 To confirm an option, press ENTER; to go back or pause, press ESCAPE.
 - While in a level (might mean more places than it seems!), press Z to undo a move or R to reset the entire level.